flyway/flywaydb.org/documentation/commandline/index.md

 ## Flyway editions

 The Flyway Command-line tool distribution ships with all editions of Flyway.
 It defaults to Flyway Community Edition.
-It can however easily be configured to run the [Flyway Pro or Enterprise Edition](/download) instead.
+It can however easily be configured to run the [paid editions](/download) instead.

 ### Environment variable